Fighting rages in eastern Ukraine town, residents flee

 "Losses to the Ukrainian side were more than ours," said Aleksander Boroday, "prime minister" of the self-proclaimed Donetsk People's Republic.
 He said nine had died and 15 were injured among separatists forces in Slaviansk.

-At a news conference in the regional capital Donetsk, he said separatists would mobilise forces and train volunteers to fight in Slaviansk and defend their positions in Donetsk.
+At a news conference in the regional capital Donetsk, he said separatists would mobilize forces and train volunteers to fight in Slaviansk and defend their positions in Donetsk.

 President-elect Petro Poroshenko ordered the resumption of operations by government forces soon after his May 25 election to quell the rebellion by militia in the Russian-speaking, where people were largely unable or unwilling to vote in the poll.